CoactiveAI/culture/README.md

 **Mission:** To help humans and machines work together

 ## Philosophy
 We strive to be the best role model for company culture.
 However, we are not alone in this pursuit, nor do we pretend to be.
-We have learned from the strengths and weaknesses of other great companies to push the frontier because just good isn't good enough.
+We have learned from the strengths and weaknesses of other great companies to push the frontier because good isn't good enough.
 Our culture draws inspiration from all of the top companies in the world while adding fresh perspective and thoughtful review, making it uniquely Coactive.

 Each and every one of us is what makes Coactive so special.
 Our adherence to our guiding principles is what ultimately defines our culture and our identity.